 A. Every regular employee and officer shall accrue sick leave with pay on a daily basis and computed at the rate of four (4) hours per pay period, allowable upon certificate of a physician or other proof of illness satisfactory to the Department Head.
 Use of accrued sick leave shall be allowed for the purpose of preventative medical, dental care and care of the family.
-Family sick leave is defined to mean a spouse, child, parent, brother, or sister of the employee, living in the same household as the employee, who is disabled by illness or injury.
+Family sick leave is defined to mean a spouse, child, domestic partner, or child of a domestic partner, parent, brother or sister of the employee, living in the same household as the employee, who is disabled by illness or injury.
+A "domestic partner" for the purpose of this section must meet the requirements of Section 297 of the California Family Code and must have filed a "Declaration of Domestic Partnership" with the California Secretary of State.